Gohil dynasty: Gohil inscriptions

-Mangrol stone-inscription
+Mangrol stone inscription

-The Mangrol stone-inscription of the Guhila Thakkura Muluka was found incised on a slab of black stone attached to the wall of a stepwell in the town of Mangrol near Junagadh.
-It is the earliest epigraph of Gohil dynasty.
-It is dated Ashwin Vadi 13 of VS 1202/Simha Samvat 32 (15 October 1145 Monday).
-It has 25 lines opening with Om Namah Sivay and an invocation to Hara (Shiva).
-It then praises Chaulukya king Kumarapala, successor of Jayasimha Siddharaja.
-Then it mentions the family of Guhila, Sahara, his son Sahajiga, who was an anga-niguhaka (commander of army) of the Chaulukyas; his eldest son Muluka, protector of Surashtra (Saurashtraraksh-kshama and Saurashtra-nayaka); his younger brother Somaraja who built a Maheshwara (Shiva) temple at Somnath and named it Sahajigeshwara after his father.
-Muluka made granted one Ka (Karshapana?) from custom house (shulka-mundapika) of Mangalapura (modern Mangrol) and other gift for service of it.
-The inscription is composed by Pashupata teacher Prasarvajna.
+The Mangrol stone inscription of the Guhila Thakkura Muluka was found engraved on a slab of black stone affixed to the wall of a stepwell in the town of Mangrol, near Junagadh.
+It is the earliest known epigraph of Gohil dynasty and is dated 15 October 1145 CE.
+The inscription has 25 lines, beginning with Om Namah Sivay and an invocation to Hara (Shiva).
+It then praises Chaulukya king Kumarapala, successor of Jayasimha Siddharaja and refers to Guhila family: Sahara, his son Sahajiga, who was an army commander (anga-niguhaka) of the Chaulukyas; his eldest son Muluka, who was protector of Saurashtra (Saurashtraraksh-kshama and Saurashtra-nayaka); his younger brother Somaraja, who built a Maheshwara (Shiva) temple at Somnath and named it Sahajigeshwara to honour his father.
+The inscription is composed by the Pashupata teacher Prasarvajna.